larskemper/rule-builder-architecture/deck.md

 ---

+## Rule system vs. Rule Builder

+- The **rule system** is the generic engine: evaluate composable rules against a _scope_ (cart, order, customer, …).
+- The **Rule Builder** is the Administration UI: configure rule conditions and combine them visually into a rule tree.

+---

 <!-- _class: lead -->

 ## Definition

 "Compare an _input_ value from the _scope_ with a configured _value_ using an _operator_."